 - Aloe vera: This very popular succulent has medicinal qualities that can be beneficial for humans, but the saponins in this houseplant can cause vomiting, lethargy, tremors, diarrhea, and central nervous system depression in your dog.

-- Tomato Plants: Many pet owners wouldn’t think twice about having a tomato plant in their garden, but beware because they are toxic to your dog.
-They can cause weakness, problems in the gastrointestinal tract, dilated pupils, drowsiness, a slow heart rate, and confusion.
+- Tomato Plants: Many pet owners wouldn’t think twice about having a tomato plant in their garden, but beware because parts of the plant are toxic to your dog.
+Ingestion of the plant leaves or unripe fruit can cause weakness, problems in the gastrointestinal tract, dilated pupils, drowsiness, a slow heart rate, and confusion.

 - Ivy: Many pet owners have ivy growing around the yard or even on the house, but it’s toxic to your pets.
 It can cause vomiting, diarrhea, drooling and excessive salivation, and abdominal pain in your furry friends.

 - Daffodils: These popular flowers bloom in the spring, but if your pets eat them, they can cause intestinal spasms, low blood pressure, tremors, vomiting, diarrhea, and even cardiac arrhythmia (abnormal heartbeat).

 - Baby’s Breath: It’s among the more popular houseplants given that it comes in pretty much every bouquet of flowers you’ve ever received.
 If your pet gets into it, however, it can cause vomiting and diarrhea.

 - Tulips: Tulips seem like such lovely flowers, but not for your furry friends, particularly dogs.
 They can cause gastrointestinal problems, conclusions, and death for Fido.